Competition

 (b) that

-information or documents are being or are likely to be required under this Part.
+information or documents are being or are likely to be required under this

-(2) The person shall be
+(2) The person commits an

-(a) falsifies,
+(a) falsify,

-relevant information or document; or
+conceal, destroy or otherwise dispose of any relevant information or document;

-(b) causes
+(b) cause

 (3) For the purposes of